AliothCancer/NNxorFromScratch/README.md

+# Current implementation
+- The number of layers require to modify the train method: currently there's 2 hidden layers and a output layer
+- Only output activation function is sigmoid because its derivative is conveniently fused with the bynary cross entropy cost function
+- Supports variable input output size for all layers

+# Api
-It offers a simple api to train a user defined custom neural network with currently some limitation:
+It offers a simple builder api to train a user defined custom neural network with currently some limitation:

 ```rust
 let file = File::open("iris_encoded.csv").unwrap();